pburkholder/career-dr/Advisory.md

     SLIDE: Image + "Game Day"

 10. First: try to stay calm.
 An Oscar-worthy outburst may seem satisfying, but could jeopardize any further negotiaions.
 Ask questions, don't rush, take all morning.
 Legal advice is in order, and a bargain relative to mistakes you might make.
 Mull things over: don't sign anything.
-Say you feel under duress.
-You're legally ok.
-And Severance is a negotitiation, not a gift.
+You're legally ok to wait.
+And Severance is a negotitiation, not a gift, and ponder it carefully.

     SLIDE: CALMS:
         Calm